Who Killed the Princes in the Tower? – A Medieval Whodunit

 THE URN IN THE ABBEY

 In 1674, workmen demolishing an external staircase near the SE corner of the White Tower discovered human bones at a depth of 10 feet.
 They tossed them onto a pile of building rubble.
-When Charles II was told of the bones, he ordered them retrieved and examined by his personal physician, Dr John White.
-White determined that the remains were of two young boys.
-Both Dr White and King Charles were influenced by Sir Thomas More’s 1519 account that the princes had been buried “beneath a staircase”, although they chose to ignore More’s added detail that the corpses were then later exhumed and reburied “elsewhere”.
-On Charles II’s orders, the bones were placed in an urn and reburied in the Lady Chapel of Westminster Abbey beneath a plaque identifying them as the remains of Edward V and Richard Duke of York.
+When Charles II heard of the discovery, he ordered they be retrieved and examined by his personal physician, Dr John White.
+White determined that the remains were of two young boys whom he identified as Edward V and his brother Richard Duke of York.
+Both Dr White and King Charles were influenced by Sir Thomas More’s 1519 account that the Princes had been buried “beneath a staircase”, although they chose to ignore More’s added detail that the corpses were soon after exhumed and reburied “elsewhere”.
+On the King’s orders, the bones were placed in a marble urn and displayed in Westminster Abbey above an inscription identifying them as the remains of the Princes in the Tower, suffocated to death on the orders of their “perfidious” uncle, Richard III.
+There it remains to this day, and thousands of visitors daily pass before it.

 So, good candidates for the Princes in the Tower?
 Perhaps, but there are other possibilities.